Quantum ergodicity for contact metric structures: Introduction

 In order to apply the now classical path towards QE, as presented, for instance, in \cite{An}, we are left with computing microlocal Weyl laws for observables in $\Psi_\hbar^{-\infty}(M)$.
 We do so using the functional calculus of the subLaplacian, which is shown by Theorem~\ref{thm:functionalcalc} to be part of the semiclassical pseudodifferential calculus $\Psi_\hbar^{-\infty}(M)$ for smooth functions with compact support of $-\hbar^2\Delta_{sR}$.
 The final arguments for the proof of Theorem~\ref{thm:main} are given in Section~\ref{subsect:proofmain}.

-\begin{remark} We mention here that the crucial argument in both \cite{AR} and \cite{CvDHT18} is a Birkhoff normal form for the cometric $g_\cD^*$ close to its zero locus, i.e the charateristic manifold.
-The proof of this normal form, as presented in \cite[Appendix C]{CvDHT18}, is divided into two parts: if the first part would certainly be extended to the setting of contact metric manifolds due to the absence of resonances discussed above, the second part, referred to there as \emph{Melrose normal form}, is, however, specific to dimension 3 due to the same absence of resonances. \end{remark}
+\begin{remark} We mention here that the crucial argument in both \cite{AR} and \cite{CdVHT18} is a Birkhoff normal form for the cometric $g_\cD^*$ close to its zero locus, i.e.~the characteristic manifold.
+The proof of this normal form, as presented in \cite[Appendix C]{CdVHT18}, is divided into two parts: if the first part could certainly be extended to the setting of contact metric manifolds due to the completely resonant state of the harmonic oscillators discussed above, the second part, referred to there as \emph{Melrose normal form}, is, however, specific to dimension 3 due to the same presence of resonances. \end{remark}

 We point out that this strategy towards QE on contact metric manifolds should be robust enough to be adapted to the setting of quasi-contact manifolds of dimension 4, as well as to Engel manifolds, where the high-energy limit is expected to exhibit geometric flows in relation with \emph{abnormal geodesics}.